-Upon completion of this offering, our Audit Committee will be composed of and, each of whom satisfies the financial literacy requirements under the applicable rules and regulations of the SEC and listing standards of the NYSE.
-Mr. will serve as chair of the Audit Committee.
-The board of directors has determined that qualifies as an audit committee financial expert as such term is defined under applicable rules of the SEC.
-We expect to satisfy the member independence and other requirements for the Audit Committee prior to the end of the transition period provided under current NYSE listing standards and SEC rules.
+Upon completion of this offering, our Audit Committee will be composed of Messrs.
+Hebard, Diao and Baxter, each of whom satisfies the financial literacy requirements under the applicable rules and regulations of the SEC and listing standards of the NYSE.
+The board of directors has determined that Mr. Baxter qualifies as an audit committee financial expert as such term is defined under applicable rules of the SEC.
+The Audit Committee will also satisfy the member independence and other requirements for the Audit Committee under current NYSE listing standards and SEC rules.
 Following the completion of this offering, our Audit Committee will, among other things, be responsible for:

-- selecting a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - the quality and integrity of our financial statements, our financial reporting process and our systems of internal accounting and financial controls; - helping to ensure the independence and performance of the independent registered public accounting firm; discussing the scope and results of the audit with the independent registered public accounting firm, and - reviewing, with management and the independent registered public accounting firm, our interim and year-end results of operations; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters;
+- selecting a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - the quality and integrity of our financial statements, our financial reporting process and our systems of - internal accounting and financial controls; - helping to ensure the independence and performance of the independent registered public accounting firm; discussing the scope and results of the audit with the independent registered public accounting firm, and - reviewing, with management and the independent registered public accounting firm, our interim and year-end results of operations; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters;